Health insurance fraud and its impact on the healthcare system

 Wherever it’s found, fraud and corruption cost more than just the money some get away with.
-Like a stone dropped into a pond, the effects of fraud and corruption in a health care system can send ripples outwards, nudging everything in its wake from costs and resources in the sector.
-As mentioned in our earlier article on insurance fraud, as well as in the trends discussion of our 2017 report on the Cost of International Health Insurance, the issues of corruption and fraudulent claims remains some of the biggest challenges the sector continues to face.
-This week, Pacific Prime discusses what health system insurance fraud looks like, and what it does to the sector.
+Like a stone dropped into a pond, the effects of fraud and corruption in a healthcare system can send ripples outwards, nudging everything in its wake from costs and resources in the sector.
+As mentioned in our earlier article on insurance fraud, as well as in our 2019 report on the Cost of International Health Insurance, the issues of corruption and fraudulent claims remain some of the biggest challenges the sector continues to face and there is an increasing use of technologies like AI to combat this.
+While this is a big topic in insurtech industry, in today’s Pacific Prime article, we’ll take a step back to discuss what health insurance fraud is and what it does to the sector.

 Health system fraud

 There are a number of different health industry incidents that can be viewed as fraudulent.
 Some relate to actions taken by a patient, others by doctors, physicians, and other medical specialists.
 There are also incidents where health providers and related entities commit fraud or partake in corruption in order to draw more profit.

 In particular, a study by PKF Littlejohn LLP and the University of Portsmouth looked at the following areas as places in the healthcare system where fraud, corruption, and error can occur:

 In their report, the problem of healthcare loss analysis saw a global average loss rate of 6.19% as a proportion of global healthcare expenditure.
 Under these conditions, any healthcare organization and any area of expenditure could see losses of at least 3%, probably more than 5%, and, in more extreme cases, well over 10%.